MarionTalbi/MasokoPaper/README.md

 The recombination maps and the vcf are available on Dryad

 ## Analyses
 * Correlation and simulation analyses
-<br>Calculating correlation on empirical and simulated data.
+*  Calculating correlation on empirical and simulated data.
-<br>Determining the Population Recombination Divergenc Index (PRDI) for (i) all the genome, (ii) inside and (iii) outside the local PCA outliers, and (iv) inside the significant local PCA outlier.
+*  Determining the Population Recombination Divergenc Index (PRDI) for (i) all the genome, (ii) inside and (iii) outside the local PCA outliers, and (iv) inside the significant local PCA outlier.